Tom-Dee/Tom-Dee.github.io/_pages/about.md

 ### Recent News

+April 6, 2020 — I discussed the most recent data on enrollment declines with the 74 Million: "[‘Those Kids Did Not Come Back’: Exclusive Enrollment Data Shows Students Continue to Flee Urban Districts as Boom Town Schools and Virtual Academies Thrive](https://www.the74million.org/article/covid-school-enrollment-students-move-away-from-urban-districts-virtual/)."

 March 26, 2020 — I spoke with the _Washington Post_ about "[Montgomery County schools’ anti-racist audit to examine its curriculums](https://www.washingtonpost.com/education/2022/03/26/montgomery-county-schools-antiracism-audit/) [sic]."

 March 21, 2022 — Professors Sade Bonilla, Emily Penner, and I presented "Understanding the Opportunities and Challenges of Teaching Ethnic Studies" as part of "[Diálogos Virtuales — A Lecture-Discussion Series on Diversity, Equity, Inclusion & the International Dimensions of Education](https://education.sdsu.edu/about/dei-ia/diversity/dialogos) at San Diego State University.